DavidHladky/PIC24F16KL401-GPIO-handling/README.md

 The configuration file (config.h) comprises setup for necessary internal peripherals, e.g internal oscillator, deployment of the pins for I2C, ICSP and so on.

 ## Description of the main.c
-* In this tutorial was connected LED diode to the pin RA4.
+* In this tutorial was connected LED diode to the GPIO RB4.
-* At the output RB4 was attached a button.
+* On the output GPIO RA4 is attached a button.
 * This program runs in a simple endless loop that check if the button was pressed.
   When the button is pressed the LED is turned OFF.
 After releasing the button the LED is turned ON.